chartjs/Chart.js/docs/configuration/legend.md

 Namespace: `options.plugins.legend`, the global options for the chart legend is defined in `Chart.defaults.plugins.legend`.

 :::warning
-The bubble, doughnut, pie, and polar area charts override the tooltip defaults.
-To change the overrides for those chart types, the options are defined in `Chart.overrides[type].plugins.tooltip`.
+The doughnut, pie, and polar area charts override the legend defaults.
+To change the overrides for those chart types, the options are defined in `Chart.overrides[type].plugins.legend`.
 :::

 | Name | Type | Default | Description